-The available evidence suggests that Ipswich Town Centre is performing reasonably well in relation to the wider market and continues to provide a good variety of national and independent traders.
+The available evidence suggests that Ipswich Town Centre is performing reasonably well in relation to the wider market and continues to provide a variety of national and independent traders.
 The town centre accommodates a high proportion of the 29 Experian Goad defined top comparison goods retailers.
 However, it is noted that a number of higher brand retailers are absent from the town centre such as Gant, All Saints, Cath Kidston, Ted Baker, Hobbs, Hollister, Jaeger, Jigsaw, French Connection, Karen Millen, Levi's, The White Company, Victoria Secret, Mango, Apple, Crew Clothing, Kurt Geiger, and Fred Perry.

-The centre has seen significant recent investment at The Buttermarket and Sailmakers shopping centres.
-There is also ongoing construction work to regenerate the Cornhill in Ipswich Town Centre.
+There is ongoing construction work to regenerate the Cornhill in Ipswich Town Centre.
 The need remains for the focus of new retail development to be within the Central Shopping Area, District Centres and Local Centres and the Council continues to implement policy DM23, which aims to resist major retail proposals outside of defined centres, in this respect.

+In terms of the mix of uses represented in the Ipswich Central Shopping Area in 2018/19, 58.3% of frontages are within use class A1.
 Levels of vacancy within the local and district centres, and the central shopping area are monitored as part of retail surveys reported annually.
-Overall, the percentage of vacant properties remains similar to 2016/17, being slightly lower in the District and Local Centres but slightly higher in the Town Centre.
+Vacancy levels in the central shopping area increased compared to the previous year, whereas vacancy levels decreased significantly in the district and local centres.
 The annual reports also indicate that there are a number of previously vacant units which are now occupied as well as previously occupied premises becoming vacant.

-Table 22: Vacancies with Central Shopping Area, District and Local Centres 2018 and 2017
+Table 22: Vacancies with Central Shopping Area, District and Local Centres

-Percentage vacancies within the Cent 2018 compared with 2017 ral Shopping Area, and Distr ict and Local Centres Centres % Vacant Premises 2018 % Vacant Premises 2017 District and Local Centres 8% 9.7% Town Centre 13% 12%
+Percentage vacancies within the Cent 2018 compared with 2019 ral Shopping Area, and Distr ict and Local Centres Centres % Vacant Premises 17/18 % Vacant Premises 18/19 District and Local Centres 8.3% 4.8% Town Centre 13.2% 15.0%